Profile

 Go Backend

 Backend roles using Go, typically for high-performance, cloud-native microservices.
-Concurrency primitives, Gin, and Goroutines define the daily toolkit.
-A smaller but growing segment, often paired with Kubernetes and gRPC.
+Concurrency primitives, Gin, and Goroutines define the daily tools.
+Often paired with Kubernetes and gRPC.
 Attracts performance-critical work where latency and footprint matter.

 Cloud-Native MicroservicesHigh-Performance APIsInfrastructure Tools